Pantera Play ‘Floods’ At First 2024 Show – Setlist + Video

 We arrived a little late and walked to the stage to catch a few of the bands playing.
 I only took photos of one band this night Burden Of The Sky:

-Img 7424 Noise From The Pit
+IMG 7424 Noise From The Pit

-Img 7453 Noise From The Pit
+IMG 7453 Noise From The Pit

 These fellas knew how to get the crowd into a rush of love.
 They had some slight sound issues but it was quickly resolved.
 If this was any indication as to how the weekend was going to go I think to myself its going to be smooth sailing.